jacob-leider/Simple-UDP-Chat-Application/README.md

 # Simple-UDP-Chat-Application

 A simple UDP client-server chat application written in c.
-This program is built to run on UNIX-like operating systems.
+This program is built to run on UNIX-like operating systems (linux, macOS, ...).

 ## Compilation